-Symmetrical lifts are easier to identify because their posts face each other directly and the support arms assemblies each hold about 50% of the load.
+Symmetrical lifts are easier to identify because their posts face each other directly.
+And the support arms assemblies each hold about 50% of the load.
 While asymmetrical lifts have swing arms that are not the same length in the front and back and even have a rotated post design.
-The third option available is the versymmetrical lift and these provide users with the ability to take advantage of being both asymmetric and symmetric simultaneously.
+The third option available is the versymmetrical lift.
+These provide users with the ability to take advantage of being both asymmetric and symmetric simultaneously.

-Other types of two post lifts include overhead lifts and floorplate lifts.
-Overhead lifts have the hydraulic hose and equalization cables running through the top of the lift while such cables run on the bottom in floorplate lifts.
+Other types of two-post lifts include overhead lifts and floorplate lifts.
+Overhead lifts have the hydraulic hose and equalization cables running through the top of the lift.
+While such cables run on the bottom in floorplate lifts.

 Floor Plate Lifts

-Cost-Effective option for people just getting into the auto shop world.
+- Cost-Effective option for people just getting into the auto shop world.

-Take up very little space.
+- Take up very little space.

-The first type of four post lift is the open front liftwhich comes without a front cross bar allowing operators to easily enter and exit from beneath the vehicle.
-This makes front end adjustment fast and trouble free.
+The first type of four-post lift is the open front lift which comes without a front crossbar.
+Allowing operators to easily enter and exit from beneath the vehicle.
+This makes front-end adjustment fast and trouble-free.
 The second option is the closed front four post lift which means that the front of the lift has the aforementioned bar in the front.
 It all depends on the type of work you’ll be doing on your vehicles.